 Does shockwave therapy hurt?

-Both focussed and radial shockwave is uncomfortable but should not be intensely painful.
-Power can be adjusted depending on how painful the procedure is.
-However, we don’t suggest local anaesthetic for patients.
-Studies indicate that shockwave is more effective without local anaesthetic.
+Both focused and radial shockwaves are uncomfortable but should not be intensely painful.
+Power can be adjusted according to the level of pain associated with the procedure.
+However, we don’t suggest local anaesthetics for patients.
+Studies indicate that shock wave is more effective without local anaesthetic.

 Do you need to modify exercise during shockwave therapy?

 Generally no. You do not need to change or stop your exercise program during shockwave treatment.
-Results are better if you combine shockwave and exercise.
-However, we advise you to avoid anti-inflammatory medicines such as ibuprofen tablets or ice packs as we think these treatments can blunt the positive effects of shockwave.
+Results are better when shockwave therapy is combined with exercise.
+However, we advise against using anti-inflammatory medications such as ibuprofen tablets or ice packs, as we believe these treatments can counteract the positive effects of shockwave therapy.

 Yes, most insurance plans will cover the cost of a series of shockwave sessions in central London.
-However, you should check with insurance coverage before starting treatment.
+However, please check with your insurance provider before starting treatment.

 Other frequently asked questions about shockwave therapy?